 Here are more details about each of the sections a Personal and Specific Portfolio should display:

 Don't make your introduction too long, work to a maximum of seven lines.
-Your introduction should explain what was the reason, purpose and inspiration behind your collections and what the reader of your portfolio can expect to find inside.
+It should explain the reason, purpose and inspiration behind your collections and what the reader of your portfolio can expect to find inside.
 If you’re writing an introduction for your Personal Portfolio then it can include a bit more about you as a designer – but don’t go overboard with lots of text.
 Keep it short.

 Mood boards are important to explain the inspiration behind your collections.
 This will help recruiters and companies see how you work and how creative you are.
 Include pictures, fabrics, drawings, and colour and textile palettes.
 One or two pages dedicated to your concepts will be suffice, anymore and your portfolio is at risk of being too long.

 Showcase your designs through high-quality drawings and photos of your final collections.
 Use hand-drawn silhouettes, demonstrate how your designs look when they’re styled with other garments, and include inspirational images to bring the entire look and feel of your collection together.

 For high-end luxury brands, employers will expect to see sketched silhouettes of your final designs.
 However, fast-fashion companies will also want to see your designs created with Illustrator or InDesign, alongside your drawings.